vitalyliber/coffee_shop/README.md

 ## How to run Coffee Shop:

-You need a Docker Compose for starting application. :rocket:
+You need a Docker Compose to start the application. :rocket:

 Run commands: